-If you have been abused or neglected at Holy Family Villa - Lemont, read about your rights below, and then contact Agruss Law Firm, LLC, for a free case evaluation.
+If you have been abused or neglected at Holy Family Villa – Lemont, read about your rights below, and then contact Mike Agruss Law, for a free case evaluation.

 Helping our clients is about counseling, advocating, and ultimately solving problems.
 With years of experience successfully representing the people, not the powerful, we will take care of everything, so you can focus on healing and getting your life back to normal.

 Holy Family Villa – Lemont is a non-profit nursing home in Cook County.
 It runs as a Medicare and Medicaid approved center that has been offering long-term services in its current location since 1947.
 The facility is equipped with 99 certified beds.
 Holy Family Villa – Lemont is located at 12375 McCarthy Road, Lemont, IL and may be reached through telephone number 630-257-2291.
 The Illinois Nursing Home Care Act and Department of Public Health govern Holy Family Villa – Lemont.

 Holy Family Villa – Lemont’s Address, Phone Number, and Contact Information